 Purchase a cruise travel insurance policy at the same time as your cruise to ensure those sudden and unexpected cancellations are covered.

-ravel insurance booked through cruise companies often lacks essential coverage.
+Travel insurance booked through cruise companies often lacks essential coverage.
 Itâ€™s nice that cruises attempt to be â€śall-inclusive,â€ť but donâ€™t bet your finances against their limited insurance coverage.

 Youâ€™ll want to make sure your plan provides coverage for lodging, meals, and transportation to rejoin the cruise if your flight is delayed because of weather or an accident, causing you to miss the initial departure.

-Example: While heading out on that Mediterranean cruise youâ€™ve been saving for, a tropical storm delays your flight and you miss the cruiseâ€™s departure out of Rome.
-Missed Connection coverage would provide reimbursement for that unexpected hotel stay, meals, and your flight to the next port town to rejoin the ship.
+Example: While heading out on that Mediterranean cruise youâ€™ve been saving for, a tropical storm delays your flight, and you miss the cruiseâ€™s departure out of Rome.
+Missed connection coverage would provide reimbursement for that unexpected hotel stay, meals, and your flight to the next port town to rejoin the ship.

-Sometimes the cruise ship or even the nearest hospital isnâ€™t equipped to provide the proper treatment you need while suffering from an injury or illness.
+Sometimes the cruise ship or even the nearest hospital isnâ€™t equipped to provide the proper treatment you need while suffering an injury or illness.
 Medical Evacuation Coverage would provide transportation to a nearby facility that offers appropriate medical care.
-Example: On aÂ Disney CruiseÂ through the Bahamas, you stumble while chasing your son poolside and break your arm.
+Example: On a Disney Cruise through the Bahamas, you stumble while chasing your son poolside and break your arm.
 You call the 24/7 emergency assistance number associated with your travel insurance plan, and you are immediately airlifted from the next port to a nearby

-hospital to for treatment.
+hospital for treatment.
 Your transportation back to the ship is arranged by your policyâ€™s emergency service provider, so you can rejoin your family for the remainder of the cruise â€” ideally with a waterproof cast.

-Make sure your non-refundable trip costs (such as flights, hotels, and cruise deposits) are protected if you become ill, a family member passes away, or thereâ€™s a natural disaster at your destination and youâ€™re forced to cancel your cruise this time around.
+Make sure your non-refundable trip costs (such as flights, hotels, and cruise deposits) are protected if you become ill, a family member passes away, or thereâ€™s a natural disaster at your destination, and youâ€™re forced to cancel your cruise this time around.

-Example: After booking a much-anticipated Nile River Cruise, a family member falls extremely ill the week of your departure and youâ€™ll need to cancel.
+Example: After booking a much-anticipated Nile River Cruise, a family member falls ill the week of your departure, and you need to cancel.
 Thankfully, you booked a comprehensive travel insurance policy with Trip Cancellation coverage.
 Youâ€™ll receive reimbursements for those non-refundable trip payments so you can begin rescheduling your trip for a better time.

-Illness or injury arenâ€™t exclusive to adventure travel, and medical bills can be surprisingly costly.
+Illness and injuries while traveling arenâ€™t merely the province of adventurers.
 Ensure your plan has coverage for medical expenses that may arise onboard or at one of your scheduled ports.

-Example: A few days into your week-long cruise throughÂ Southeast Asia, you pick up a virus and need to visit the cruiseâ€™s in-ship doctor.
+Example: A few days into your week-long cruise through Southeast Asia, you pick up a virus and need to visit the cruiseâ€™s in-ship doctor.
 After receiving a prescription and taking a couple of days to rest, youâ€™re back in action.
 The cruise company will bill you for the medical treatment, but with Medical Expense Coverage you can file a claim with your travel insurance provider and receive reimbursement for those medical costs within a few weeks.